This post contains affiliate links for your convenience. View our full disclosure policy here.

 Player #2 then rolls and records the picture rolled on their own recording sheet.

-The game continues until one of the player’s Easter-themed pictures has reached the top of their own graph first!
+The game continues until one of the players has reached the top of their graph first!

 Ready for some graphing fun?
-Add this roll and graph Easter math activity to your math centers by clicking the yellow button below!
+Add this Roll and Graph Easter Math Activity to your math centers by clicking the large, yellow download button at the end of the post!